bluefeet/GitLab-API-v4/README.md

     Sends a `DELETE` request to `projects/:project_id/wikis/:slug`.

-# SEE ALSO

-[Net::Gitlab](https://metacpan.org/pod/Net::Gitlab) purports to provide an interface to the GitLab API, but it is hard to tell due to a complete lack of documentation via either POD or unit tests.

 # CONTRIBUTING

 This module is auto-generated from a set of YAML files defining the